rust-lang/reference/src/abi.md

 r[abi.no_mangle.intro]
 The *`no_mangle` attribute* may be used on any [item] to disable standard symbol name mangling.
 The symbol for the item will be the identifier of the item's name.

-r[abi.no_mangle.publicly-exported]
-Additionally, the item will be publicly exported from the produced library or object file, similar to the [`used` attribute](#the-used-attribute).

 r[abi.no_mangle.unsafe]
 This attribute is unsafe as an unmangled symbol may collide with another symbol with the same name (or with a well-known symbol), leading to undefined behavior.